vmehtacode/FYP-Predictive_Anomaly_Detection/docs/selfplay_implementation.md

 ## Overview

-This document describes the implementation of the self-play reinforcement learning system for Grid Guardian, inspired by Absolute Zero Reasoning (AZR) and adapted for energy consumption forecasting.
+This document describes the implementation of the self-play reinforcement learning system for Grid Guardian, adapted for energy consumption forecasting.

 ## Architecture